Good Life (Inner City song): Chart performance

-Alf Billingham from The Observer deemed it "another unequivocal slab of techno hi-tech".
-In an 2017 retrospective review, Pop Rescue stated that the song is "absolutely flawless in production, strength of vocals and beats", noting that "those up-beat lyrics, over a catchy synth and bassline, mixed with Paris Grey's fantastically dreamy vocals really does make this track feel like a slice of sunshine in the winter".
-Matthew Cole from the RM Dance Update named it Inner City's "finest moment".
-Barry Walters for The San Francisco Examiner concluded that as evident in club hits like "Good Life", "Grey has a voice to be reckoned with.
-Exuberant, exultant and yet relaxed, it can lovingly rap itself around notes and emotions other singers strain to reach.
-And it won't let go."
-Alex Kadis from Smash Hits praised it as a "smashing dance single", stating that "singing girlie person, Paris Grey, has the perfect voice for house-type records."

 Music video

-A music video was made for the song, which sees Kevin Saunderson and Paris Grey prancing around in London.
-It was directed by Andrew Doucette.
+The music video for "Good Life", which sees Kevin Saunderson and Paris Grey prancing around in London, was directed by Neil Thompson.
 Several famous landmarks can be seen in the video, like Trafalgar Square, St Paul's Cathedral and Piccadilly Circus.
 Bystanders on the street were stopped and asked to film them.
 At one point they saw a Rolls-Royce parked on the kerb with a uniformed chauffeur standing by it.
 The director asked the driver if they could use the car for a minute.
 The chauffeur drove Grey down the street and then parked it back exactly where it had been, all before the owner returned.
-"Good Life" was later published on YouTube in October 2012, and by February 2023, the video had generated more than 8.3 million views.
+"Good Life" was later made available on YouTube in October 2012, and by July 2025, the video had generated more than 11 million views.